Last updated on 31st October 2022

 The use of bold and contrasting colours really helps this animated demo to stand out.
 The video informs and educates users with call out boxes and bubbles, and it does so in a way that’s always flowing and moving:

-XE is a currency converter app within Shopify, but this animated demo allows them to create their own identity.
+XE is a currency converter app within Shopify, but this animated product demo video allows them to create their own identity.

 Each page is shown on screen in a flat graphics style, with no distractions to take viewers away from the informative demonstration.